How to Make an Organized Grocery List

 You might notice that the whole left side of my list is dedicated to fruits and vegetables.
 Fresh produce makes up a big part of what we shop for each week.
 I try to focus my shopping on the perimeter of the store, since that’s where the healthiest options are.
 Your store’s perimeter is where you’ll most likely find the fruits, vegetables, meats, dairy and whole grains.
 Avoid the packaged and processed foods in the center aisles as much as possible.

-Once you get home with all of those fresh fruits and veggies, here’s how to meal prep to make sure you eat all of them!
+Once you get home with all of those fresh fruits and veggies, learn how to meal prep vegetables and fruits to make sure you eat all of them!

 By sticking to your organized grocery list, you will also save money on grocery shopping because you’ll follow your list, rather than walk down every aisle of the store.
 Focusing on your list helps to avoid the temptation to buy less healthy options.